Library of Canada. 1901 Census for Canada.

 John Arthur Connell remained at Standling Camp until 20th March 1917 when he was transferred to Shorncliffe Camp where he remained until on 21 st September 1917.

 John seems to have been a bit of a character after finding himself at odds with the Army Authorities for being reported ” Absent Without Leave.”
-He was arrested on 9th November 1917 after masquerading as an “in patient ” at Westcliffe Hospital, Folkstone in Kent, also that he masqueraded as a Sergeant Major and on arrest on 9th November that he escaped and was sentenced to nine months detention on 18th December 1917.
+He was arrested on 9th November 1917 after masquerading as an “in patient ” at Westcliffe Hospital, Folkstone in Kent, also he masqueraded as a Sergeant Major and on arrest on 9th November he escaped and was sentenced to nine months detention on 18th December 1917.

 I found a Family Tree for the Connell Family on Ancestry.co.uk and contacted the owner Frank Watson who kindly advised me that the information on this site is accurate.
 He also supplied other information regarding John’s family.
 There were no children from the marriage between John and Lottie who went on to remarry in 1925.